A Guide to Epcot with Kids

 1) Princess Storybook Dining (Breakfast, Lunch & Dinner) at Akershus Royal Banquet Hall in the Norway Pavilion.

 2.)
-Chip & Dale’s Harvest Feast (Dinner Only) at The Garden Grill in the Land Pavilion.
+Chip & Dale’s Harvest Feast (Breakfast, Lunch and Dinner) at The Garden Grill in the Land Pavilion.

 Epcot's Future World for Little Kids